5T33Z0/Clover-Crate/Devices/README.md

 ![PropertiesHex2](https://user-images.githubusercontent.com/76865553/136596474-e3ce6d35-3f93-4194-b9e0-02a0231d470b.png)

 But as soon as you add a Device under to the actual `Properties` Tab (next to `Arbitrary`), this key is deleted.

-**NOTE**: Using the `Properties` tab is the preferred method for injecting device properties like Frame buffer patches and everything else you are familiar with from the `DeviceProperties` section in OpenCore.
-It works exactly the same.

 ## Arbitrary
 ![Arbitrary](https://user-images.githubusercontent.com/76865553/136480147-879718e6-81eb-474d-a443-a13e0b56988a.png)